1. The Semiotics

-I once had a "Taco
+I once had a "Taco Pizza" in

-now follow on Grimm's Law, how
+now follow on Grimm's Law, how pizza changes over time,

+irregular verbs.
 Fortunately, it's just pizza.
-The greatest recent
+The

 is the cyber-pizza.
 Yes, you can actually walk into a

 pizzeria down at Santa Lucia and have a pizza con

 funghi (mushrooms) while you check your email and

-And I did come across
+And I did come across this: